-The second is education, the amount of ignorance applied to MMA from uneducated observers that assume MMA is just the UFC or any other promotion is incredible and I always find myself defending my position in social scenarios when talking about my love and appreciation for this sport.
+Another reason is education, the amount of ignorance applied to MMA from un-educated observers who assume that 'MMA' means 'cage fighting' or 'human cock fighting' in the UFC or any other promotion is astonishing and we always find ourselves defending our position in social scenarios when talking about our love and appreciation for the sport.

-Yes, there is violence and brutality if you wish to compete at the highest level of Mixed Martial Arts but the reality is that all forms of martial arts, as an expression of the human body, offer so much in the way of physical fitness, confidence, spirituality, wellbeing, mental health, self-defence and personal achievement.
+Yes, there is brutality if you wish to compete at the highest level of Mixed Martial Arts but the reality is that all forms of martial arts (as an expression of the human body) offer so much in the way of physical fitness, confidence, spirituality, wellbeing, mental health, self-defence and personal achievement.
 Some of the highest achievers in all walks of life practice some form of Martial Arts.

-Most people we know who are into BJJ are addicted to it, for them it is problem-solving on the physical plane helping to balance out the constant mental noise that humans suffer with daily.
-More and more of those people are transitioning to MMA for an all-round experience.
+Most people we know who are into BJJ are addicted to it, for them it's problem-solving on the physical plane, helping to balance out the constant mental noise that humans suffer with daily.
+More and more of those people are transitioning to MMA for an all-round fitness and wellbeing experience.

-We will tell anyone that will listen if you want to experience 'presence', the 'here and now', there is no better way to do it than learning a form of Mixed Martial Arts.
+We'll tell anyone that'll listen, if you want to experience 'presence', the 'here and now', then there is no better way to do achieve what you might call 'flowstate' than learning a form of Martial Arts.

 MMA athletes are gladiators but are also so vulnerable in many different ways, they are as real as it gets, heart on the sleeve, they bet everything on themselves in the way most other humans wouldn't dare to do, they are willing to give it all and fail in isolation in front of millions.
 Watch a few episodes of the UFC's 'The Thrill and the Agony' and you'll get a sense of what I mean.

 So please feel free to join us, share your knowledge, experience and ideas with the community regardless of your gender, race, background, age or religion without judgement or abuse.
-Help us build a growing, welcoming, positive and inclusive experience.
+Help us build a thriving, welcoming, positive, inclusive experience.